What’s your brand’s competitive advantage?

 - Salient: It comes to mind spontaneously as the brand of choice for key needs.

-As we’ve pointed out before, customers are willing to drive a little farther, wait a little bit longer, and pay a little more for a brand they love.
+Taken together, these three brand attributes can be seen in all of the world’s most valuable brands—from Target to Starbucks to Salesforce.
+They drive the ROI of branding, explaining why customers will always be willing to drive a little farther, wait a little bit longer, and pay a little more for a brand they love.

 In his report “Why Aren’t We Doing This?” legendary global marketing consultant Peter Field sums up the unparalleled advantage of a strong brand this way: